Elizabeth-327/Predicting_func_groups_from_IR_data/README.md

 ## How to Use
 1. Clone this repository to your local machine.
 2. Download MLKoji IR data.
 Navigate to MLKoji directory.
 Open NIST_IR_0.zip file.
-Make new folders listed in directory tree.
+Make new folders and organize existing files to match the directory tree below.

 Directory tree:</br>
 .</br>